 Institution: Obafemi Awolowo University

-Dr. Sunday Adedini, a Cohort 1 CARTA fellow, is currently a lecturer and researcher in the department of Demography and Social Statistics, Obafemi Awolowo University, Ile-Ife, Nigeria; and a visiting scholar with the Programme in Demography and Population Studies, University of the Witwatersrand, Johannesburg, South Africa.
-He obtained his
+Adedini is currently a lecturer and researcher in the Department of Demography and Social Statistics, Obafemi Awolowo University, Ile-Ife, Nigeria; and a visiting scholar with the Programme in Demography and Population Studies, University of the Witwatersrand, Johannesburg, South Africa.

 He is a recipient of a number of academic laurels and fellowships, including Fogarty Foundation Postdoctoral Fellowship, CARTA PhD Fellowship, Wits University Postgraduate Merit Award, amongst others.
-Dr. Adedini has published extensively in many high-impact journals in the fields of population and public health.
-During the three-year period of his PhD studies and one year of his Postdoc at Wits University, South Africa, he published more than twenty papers in ISI/IBSS accredited journals in his field.
+Adedini has published extensively in many high-impact journals in the fields of population and public health.
+During the three-year period of his PhD studies and one year of his Postdoc at Wits University, he published more than twenty papers in ISI/IBSS accredited journals in his field.
 Besides, he has attended and presented his research work in many international academic conferences across Africa, Asia, Europe, and the United States.
-He has worked for a number of organizations on